Rikiza89/rpa-automation-tool/README.md

-# 🤖 Advanced RPA Automation Tool
+# 🤖 RPA Automation Tool

 A powerful and user-friendly Robotic Process Automation (RPA) tool built with Python and PySide6.
 Automate repetitive tasks, record workflows, and execute complex automation sequences with ease.